 Developing applications against the Subversion library APIs is fairly straightforward.
-All of the public header files live in the subversion/include directory of the source tree.
-These headers are copied into your system locations when you build and install Subversion itself from source.
+Subversion is primarily a set of C libraries, with header (.h) files that live in the subversion/include directory of the source tree.
+These headers are copied into your system locations (for example, /usr/local/include) when you build and install Subversion itself from source.
 These headers represent the entirety of the functions and types meant to be accessible by users of the Subversion libraries.
+The Subversion developer community is meticulous about ensuring that the public API is well-documented-refer directly to the header files for that documentation.

-The first thing you might notice is that Subversion's datatypes and functions are namespace protected.
-Every public Subversion symbol name begins with $svn$ , followed by a short code for the library in which the symbol is defined (such as wc, client, fs, etc.), followed by a single underscore (\) and then the rest of the symbol name.
-Semi-public functions (used among source files of a given library but not by code outside that library, and found inside the library directories themselves) differ from this naming scheme in that instead of a single underscore after the library code, they use a double underscore (\\).
+When examining the public header files, the first thing you might notice is that Subversion's datatypes and functions are namespace protected.
+That is, every public Subversion symbol name begins with svn, followed by a short code for the library in which the symbol is defined (such as wc, client, fs, etc.), followed by a single underscore () and then the rest of the symbol name.
+Semi-public functions (used among source files of a given library but not by code outside that library, and found inside the library directories themselves) differ from this naming scheme in that instead of a single underscore after the library code, they use a double underscore ().
 Functions that are private to a given source file have no special prefixing, and are declared static.
 Of course, a compiler isn't interested in these naming conventions, but they help to clarify the scope of a given function or datatype.